ganeshrvel/go-mtpx/README.md

 ```

-If the above steps didn't work then:
+If the above build steps failed then:
 ```shell script
 # build the binary
 ./scripts/build.sh